-Once your daughter reaches her tween or teenage years, clothing (especially revealing clothes) can become a tricky subject to discuss.
+Once your daughter reaches her tween or teenage years, clothing can become a tricky subject to discuss.
 Adolescence is a time for her to explore and discover her own identity while likely growing into a rapidly changing body, so how you approach a conversation about clothing needs to be sensitive and kind.
 Chances are, her choices in clothes are not just about the clothing itself.1

 When to Talk to Your Daughter About Revealing Clothing